kitnil/awesome/README.md

 - [chrome-zeroclickinfo](https://github.com/duckduckgo/chrome-zeroclickinfo) - Chrome Extension using the DuckDuckGo Zero-click Info API
 - [hacker-scripts](https://github.com/NARKOZ/hacker-scripts) - Based on a true story
 - [gdbgui](https://github.com/cs01/gdbgui) - Browser-based frontend to gdb (gnu debugger).
 Add breakpoints, view the stack, visualize data structures, and more in C, C++, Go, Rust, and Fortran.
 Run gdbgui from the terminal and a new tab will open in your browser.
-- [nodebestpractices](https://github.com/goldbergyoni/nodebestpractices) - :white_check_mark: The largest Node.js best practices list (September 2019)
+- [nodebestpractices](https://github.com/goldbergyoni/nodebestpractices) - :white_check_mark: The largest Node.js best practices list (November 2019)
 - [Front-End-Checklist](https://github.com/thedaviddias/Front-End-Checklist) - 🗂 The perfect Front-End Checklist for modern websites and meticulous developers
 - [chrome-extensions-examples](https://github.com/orbitbot/chrome-extensions-examples) - All Chrome Extension examples collected into one repository
 - [showthedocs](https://github.com/idank/showthedocs) -